-9.4.15 Filing of Exhibits by CD/DVD Media
+9.4.15 Filing of Exhibits by CD/DVD Media.

-9.4.15.1 Introduction
+9.4.15.1 Introduction.

 This ground rule defines the technical requirements which must be met in order to submit post-hearing exhibits via electronic media, rather than as paper copies.
-A party may still choose to submit the Dockets exhibit set in folder format as described in Ground Rule 9.4.3 (the original set).
-This is an additional option for parties to submit their Dockets exhibit set in electronic format; however, this is not a requirement, only an option.
+While a party may still choose to submit the Dockets exhibit set in folder format as described in Ground Rule 9.4.3 (the original set), parties are encouraged to submit their Dockets exhibit set in electronic format.

-On the same day that the initial post-hearing briefs are due, the exhibits shall be submitted to the Administrative Law Judge separated into: 1) Admitted Confidential; 2) Admitted Public; 3) Rejected Confidential; and 4) Rejected Public.
+On the same day that the initial post-hearing briefs are due, the exhibits shall be separated into: 1) Admitted Confidential; 2) Admitted Public; 3) Rejected Confidential; and 4) Rejected Public.
 Withdrawn exhibits are not to be submitted with the Dockets Exhibits Set (as explained in Ground Rule 9.4.4).
 Two sets of four CDs/DVDs or sets of CDs/DVDs shall be submitted to the Administrative Law Judge, with each CD or DVD being labeled as to what type of exhibits it contains (Admitted Confidential, Admitted Public, Rejected Confidential, Rejected Public).
 One set of CDs/DVDs will be forwarded to Dockets by the Administrative Law Judge, while the other set will be used by the Administrative Law Judge and/or forwarded to the Office of General Counsel when the initial determination is issued.
 The Rejected Exhibits will not be entered into the EDIS system but will be retained with the official record.
-Listed below are the ground rules specifying the technical requirements to which firms must adhere in order to submit post-hearing exhibits in electronic form.
+Listed below are the ground rules specifying the technical requirements which firms must adhere to in order to submit post-hearing exhibits in electronic form.

-9.4.15.2 Rules for Preparing Exhibit Files to be Submitted:
+9.4.15.2 Rules for Preparing Exhibit Files to be Submitted.